Henkjan1110/intro-programming-website/data/week6/1-objects-within-objects.md

 </sample-output>

-Even though there is no one on the ride, the string `riding:` is on the print output.
-Let's modify the `toString` method so that if there is no one on the ride, the string returned by the method informs of it.
+Currently, the `toString` method of the `AmusementParkRide` class always outputs the string `riding`:, even if there are no riders on the ride.
+To handle this case and inform the user that there are no riders on the ride, we can modify the `toString` method.

 ```java
 public class AmusementParkRide {